-That’s why it’s important to include research as part of any goal.
-Although this means adding an additional step to your goals, it also means you’ll be able to proceed towards your goal on an informed basis.
+I also suggest that you always include research when setting goals.
+Although adding research means adding an additional step to your goals, it also means you’ll be able to proceed towards your goal on an informed basis.

 What does research mean when it comes to learning how to increase memory power?
 As we’ve seen in the previous exercise, it means starting by researching yourself and your memory improvement needs.
 But the next step is to do some research into memory improvement techniques themselves.

-Brace yourself, because there are a lot of them – or at least, there are a solid core of different memory techniques that are taught in different ways by different people.
-This can lead to the impression that there are literally thousands.
+Brace yourself, because there are a lot of mnemonic strategies – and many are taught in different ways by different people.
+This can lead to the impression that there are literally thousands of memory techniques.
 But as in card magic where there appears to be a zillion tricks, the reality is that magicians are presenting variations on a small set of themes.

 To help you navigate the vast world of memory training, I’ve created the Memory Training Consumer Awareness Guide so that you can make an informed decision when choosing a memory training that’s right for you.
 Please take some time to go through it in either its Mp3 or PDF format and feel free to let me know if you have any questions at any time.